magnomgp/magnomgp.github.io/_posts/2023-11-20-streamline-product-master-data-translations-through-automation.md

 ![](/images/streamline-product-master-data-translations-through-automation/run1.png)

-The translations were successfully completed, and the product translation record was created.
+The translations were successfully completed, and the product translation record was created in D365 SCM.

 ![](/images/streamline-product-master-data-translations-through-automation/run2.png)